Karm0tr1ne/SoftSketch/README.md

 # SoftSketch

-This repo is for the HKU COMP7506 Smartphone Apps Development Group Project, which is a game demo using Soft2D plugin developed by Taichi to simulate the motion of fluids in 2D space.
+This repo is for the HKU COMP7506 Smartphone Apps Development Group Project, which is a game demo using Soft2D plugin developed by [taichi-dev](https://github.com/taichi-dev) to simulate the motion of fluids in 2D space.

 ## Environment Requirements